|

 me cold.

-the rat— not if I can see it and I’m armed with some
+of the rat— not if I can see it and I’m armed with

-type of automatic weapon, an AK 47 preferably.
-But in the dark?
+some type of automatic weapon, an AK 47 preferably.
+But in the

 This

-nights that we used to tell ghost stories about anything our Poe-driven
+the nights that we used to tell ghost stories about anything our

-imaginations could dream up about strange sighings and nibblings
+Poe-driven imaginations could dream up about strange sighings

-going on somewhere behind our farm-house’s plaster walls.
+and nibblings going on somewhere behind our farm-house’s

 Poems